 Authors who publish with this journal agree to the following terms:

-The non-commercial use of the article is governed by the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License as currently displayed on https://creativecommons.org/licenses/by-nc-nd/4.0/.
-However, the sections in this notice apply and prevail over all conflicting provisions.
+The use of articles, starting with Vol. 29, is governed by the Creative Commons Attribution 4.0 International License (CC BY 4.0) as currently displayed on https://creativecommons.org/licenses/by/4.0/.

 - The Author acknowledges that the Work will be publicly accessible on the Internet and that such access will be free of charge for the readers.